utdata/csvkit-nicar/install_miniconda.md

 Installing miniconda
 ====================

 This document assumes you are using a Mac.
-(If you are using a PC, perhaps first install [git for windows](https://git-scm.com/download/win) and then use the program Git Bash in place of Terminal references here.)
+(If you are using a PC, see below.)

 In case you are coming across this outside of the CAR conference, you might need a little setup for your computer.